-The actuarial loss recognised in the SOCI in these financial statements, based on the Company's allocation of the total Babcock International Group Plc movement, was a loss of £1,555,000 (2021: £4,474,000 as restated).
+No actuarial loss is recognised in the SOCI in these financial statements, based on the Company's allocation of the total Babcock International Group Plc movement, (2022: £1,555,000).

 The equity investments and bonds are valued at bid price.